 Interviewing people.
 For example, you might decide to interview an engineer working in a relevant industry, or a professor who has the expertise you need.

-Towards the end of term you will be asked to make a short presentation about your work.
-At the end of the term you will hand in your finished project report.
+Towards the end of term, you will be asked to make a short presentation about your work.
+At the end of the term, you will hand in your finished project report.

 Some Rules and Advice